 We re-scrape every active council on a rolling schedule — most are checked within 24 hours of new applications appearing on the council portal.
 Coverage freshness is shown live on the /coverage page (green = ≤48 h; amber = ≤7 d; red = older).
 If a council goes red, our scraper has a problem on that authority — we usually fix within 48 hours.

-Alerts Pro (£19/month) is for non-developers who want planning intelligence delivered: 50 saved searches (vs 10 on free), priority email support, and the same daily/weekly digest format.
+Alerts Pro (£19/month) is for non-developers who want planning intelligence delivered: 50 saved searches (vs 10 on free), CSV download of your matches per saved search, top-agents analytics view (rank the local agent firms most active in your patch), priority email support, and the same daily/weekly digest format.
 It's the right tier for builders, agents, consultants, and anyone who doesn't want to code against the API.

 Building an integration?
 PlanNexus is REST-first with typed SDKs for Python and TypeScript.
 See: